Sea Bass & Striped Bass: A Comparison

 The striped bass is a large carnivorous fish with dark stripes, a metallic look, small scales, and a large mouth.
 This fish species belongs to the Morone Saxatilis family, but many anglers call it Atlantic striped bass, striper, rockfish, and others.
 Their body color can range from darker green, blue, and brown to black.
 The striped bass has a distinctive trait- seven to eight striped lines covering its body.

-Striped bass can be found on the Atlantic coast, Canada, Florida, the Gulf of Mexico, and other places.
-Since the striped bass is an anadromous species, it can live in fresh and saltwater environments.
+Striped bass can be found on the Atlantic coast, in Canada, in Florida, in the Gulf of Mexico, and in other places.
+Since the striped bass is an anadromous species, it can live in both fresh and saltwater environments.
 They can ascend in streams and travel more than 100 miles inshore to breed.
 Some of these species’ populations stay in their new freshwater habitat and do not return to the sea.

 The Essential Differences: Striped Bass vs Sea Bass

 When we use the term striped bass, we refer to a particular fish species belonging to the Moronidae family.
-But, when we use the term sea bass, we refer to multiple fish species that belong to the Serranidae family.
+But when we use the term “sea bass,” we refer to multiple fish species in to family Serranidae.
 Technically, many marine biologists consider the Moronidae family a subcategory of the Serranidae (sea bass) family, making the striped bass a part of the sea bass family.

-When you explore the differences between sea bass vs striped bass you notice that they live in different natural habitats.
+When you explore the differences between sea bass and striped bass, you notice that they live in different natural habitats.
 Sea bass can be found in Europe, New Zealand, Australia, the US, Canada, and other places.
 On the other hand, the striped bass is native to the Atlantic coast of the US and Canada.

 Striped Bass vs Sea Bass size is also a key difference.
-The striped bass reaches a length of between 20 and 35 inches, and their weight can vary from 5 to 40 pounds.
+The striped bass reaches a length of 20 to 35 inches, and its weight can range from 5 to 40 pounds.

-When talking about the fish’s appearance, the striped bass has a distinctive look that makes it recognizable immediately: unique stripes and metallic scales.
+When talking about the fish’s appearance, the striped bass has a distinctive look that makes it immediately recognizable: its unique stripes and metallic scales.
 The sea bass species have distinct colors and shapes.
-However, they may have standard features, like a large mouth, a forked tail, and large pectoral fins.
+However, they may have standard features such as a large mouth, a forked tail, and large pectoral fins.

 Another significant difference between the two species is the environment in which they live.
 Striped bass can live in salt and fresh water, while sea bass only lives in saltwater environments.